Legend67/AI-Chat-Application/README.md

 cd backend
 npm run seed
 ```
-> This inserts FAQ data such as:
+> This inserts FAQ data such as run only once if working from local:
 > Shipping policies
 > Return/refund policies
 > Support hours